 Being able to measure these efforts above will subside some of the worries that burden your patients and prevent them from coming in.
 Putting a clarification of the actual efforts going on within the office to keep the patients safe, will allow them to feel secure coming in.

-Gather data on other reasons that may be affecting your patients experience to discover what hesitations they may have.
+Gather data on other reasons that may be affecting your patients’ experience to discover what hesitations they may have about recall.
 Cover all your bases to make coming into your office a great experience for all patients.

 Communication- While you can survey the concern of your patients and measure the efforts of safety in your office, patients will not know about these efforts unless you communicate it to them.
 The mode of communication can vary depending on the office.